From Representational Complementarity to Dual Systems: Synergizing VLM and Vision-Only Backbones for End-to-End Driving: RQ1: Representation Analysis

 \subsection{Results \& Discussion}

-\paragraph{Policy-level representations become substantially more isomorphic.} We first quantify representational isomorphism between the VLM branch and the vision-only branch via \emph{linear CKA} in the original feature space (Appendix~\ref{app:cka}).
-As shown in Fig.~\ref{fig:cka_backbone_vs_dit}, DiT-level features are markedly more aligned than backbone-level features (CKA increases from $\approx0.22$ to $\approx0.54$).
+\paragraph{Policy learning enlarges the shared subspace without eliminating residual differences.} We first quantify representational similarity between the VLM branch and the vision-only branch via \emph{linear CKA} in the original feature space (Appendix~\ref{app:cka}).
+In the main InternVL3-2B setting, decision-level features are markedly more aligned than backbone-level features: as shown in Fig.~\ref{fig:cka_backbone_vs_dit}, VLM-to-vision CKA rises from about $0.22$ at the backbone level to about $0.54$ after the shared diffusion planner.

 We corroborate this trend using PCA-whitened CCA (Appendix~\ref{app:cca_whiten}).
-While the average canonical correlation is similar (backbone: $0.61$; DiT: $0.63$), the \emph{high-correlation aligned subspace} expands substantially after policy learning: the number of canonical directions with $\rho>0.8$ increases from $5/28$ (backbone) to $28/78$ (DiT).
-Consistently, the fraction of feature energy captured by this aligned subspace increases from $28\%\!\rightarrow\!53\%$ for VLM and from $56\%\!\rightarrow\!77\%$ for ViT, suggesting that the planner compresses heterogeneous backbone evidence into a larger set of strongly shared decision factors.
+While the average canonical correlation changes only mildly (backbone: $0.61$; decision: $0.63$), the \emph{high-correlation aligned subspace} expands substantially after policy learning: the number of canonical directions with $\rho>0.8$ increases from $5/28$ (backbone) to $28/78$ (decision).
+Consistently, the fraction of feature energy captured by this aligned subspace increases from $28\%\!\rightarrow\!53\%$ for the VLM branch and from $56\%\!\rightarrow\!77\%$ for the ViT branch.
+Together with the aligned geometry in Fig.~\ref{fig:aligned_feature_kde}, this indicates that downstream policy learning compresses heterogeneous encoder evidence into a larger shared decision space, but does not collapse the two branches into a single redundant representation.

-\paragraph{Shared--Unique SAE: do the two policies share a transferable coordinate system?} CKA (and CCA) characterize similarity/alignability, but they do not directly test whether the shared component is \emph{functionally interchangeable}.
-To probe this, we use the Shared--Unique Sparse Autoencoder (SAE) with an additive decoder (full definition in Appendix~\ref{app:sae_full}), and evaluate reconstructions in standardized space by explained variance $R^2$ (Appendix~\ref{app:sae_metrics}).
-We focus on: (i) \emph{cross} shared-only reconstruction $R^2_{\mathrm{cross}}$ (e.g., decoding $x$ using the other branch's shared latent $z_s^y$), and (ii) the \emph{self--cross gap} $\Delta_{\mathrm{cross}} = R^2_{\mathrm{sh}} - R^2_{\mathrm{cross}}$.
-Intuitively, $R^2_{\mathrm{cross}}$ answers whether shared factors act as a drop-in substitute across branches, while $\Delta_{\mathrm{cross}}$ penalizes cases where shared factors are predictive \emph{within} a branch but fail to transfer across branches.
+\paragraph{Shared--Unique SAE: are the shared factors transferable across branches?} CKA and CCA characterize similarity/alignability, but they do not directly test whether the shared component is \emph{functionally interchangeable}.
+To probe this, we use the Shared--Unique SAE with an additive decoder (Appendix~\ref{app:sae_full}) and evaluate reconstructions in standardized space by explained variance $R^2$ (Appendix~\ref{app:sae_metrics}).
+We focus on: (i) \emph{cross} shared-only reconstruction $R^2_{\mathrm{cross}}$ (e.g., decoding $x$ using the other branch's shared latent $z_s^y$), and (ii) the \emph{self--cross gap} $\Delta_{\mathrm{cross}}$.